axrp/axrp.github.io/_posts/2021-09-25-episode-11-attainable-utility-power-alex-turner.markdown

 Yeah.
 Thanks so much for having me.

 **Daniel Filan:**
 This episode is edited by Finan Adamson, and Justis Mills helped with transcription.
 The financial costs of making this episode are covered by a grant from the Long Term Future Fund.
-To read a transcript of this episode, or to learn how to support the podcast, you can visit axrp.net - that's A X R P dot net.
+To read a transcript of this episode, or to learn how to support the podcast, you can visit [axrp.net](https://axrp.net/).
 Finally, if you have any feedback about this podcast, you can email me at feedback@axrp.net.